tripolskypetr/node-ollama-agent-swarm/README.md

  - **Integrated environment**

     Includes a lot of dev tools like TTS synthesis and speech recognition (`npm start`), REPL javascript interpretation (`npm run start:repl`), REST API, WS API, console chat interface (`npm run start:console`), test-driven development (`npm run test`)

+ - **Tools logging**

+    Better logging will help you to troubleshoot when the model called not that function or invalid function

+ - **Realtime Agents**

+    Build exactly for websocket chat sessions with [multiple client instances](https://github.com/openai/openai-realtime-agents) connected to the one backend